andres-condezo/stock-performance/README.md

 # Stock Performace App

 >Stock performance is a web application to check out performance by company to see which one performs the best, based on an external API provided by Financial Modeling Prep.
-Built with Ract, Redux, and SCSS.
+Built with React, Redux, and SCSS.

 # Screenshots: